veloblank/js-basics-functions-readme-v-000/README.md

 2. Explain that functions are abstractions
 3. Explain how to _call_ a function
 4. Define "Generalization"
-5. Demonstrate "Generalization" by using _arguments_
+5. Demonstrate "Generalization" by using _parameters_ and _arguments_
 6. Demonstrate _return values_

 ## Define Abstraction: Renaming Collections _abstractly_